wein.plus

 Log in Become a Member

-The wine-growing sector in Spain is one of the most important in Europe and is classified with the highest quality level DOCa (Denominación de Origen Calificada).
-Although a large part of the vineyards, 62,000 hectares, are located in the north-eastern Spanish province of La Rioja, part of it is also in the provinces of the Basque Country (Subzone Alavesa) and Navarre (parts of Subzone Rioja Baja).
-The area has a very old viticultural history.
-Numerous fermentation vats carved in stone have been preserved, testifying to wine growing as far back as ancient times.
-The most typical are the guardaviñas found in Rioja Alta in Ábalos, Briones and San Asensio.
-These dome-like stone constructions were used as shelters for winegrowers and their livestock in bad weather and for monitoring the harvests.
+The Rioja wine-growing region is one of the most important in Europe and is classified as a DOCa.
+Although the majority of the 60,000 hectares of vineyards are in La Rioja, some of them are also located in the Basque Country (Alavesa subzone) and Navarra (parts of the Rioja Oriental subzone).
+The area has a very old wine-growing history.
+Numerous stone-carved fermentation basins have been preserved, which bear witness to viticulture as far back as ancient times.
+The guardaviñas found in Rioja Alta in Ábalos, Briones and San Asensio are particularly typical.
+These dome-like stone constructions were used as a shelter for winegrowers and their livestock in bad weather and for monitoring harvests.

 Voices of our members